 15 Instagrammable Spots You Must Visit In Thailand

-Thailand is an instagrammer’s dream.
-With bustling city life, picturesque beaches and lush green hill tops on offer, there is certainly no shortage of insta-worthy locations.
-Having travelled south to north Thailand, I’ve encountered some magical spots - and I’m going to share them with you!
+Thailand is an Instagrammers dream.
+With bustling city life, picturesque beaches, and lush green hilltops on offer, there is certainly no shortage of insta-worthy locations.
+Having traveled south to north Thailand, I’ve encountered some magical spots - and I will share them with you!

-So hopefully you can explore some amazing places while you’re on vacation and brighten up your Instagram feed at the same time!
+So hopefully, you can explore some amazing places while you’re on vacation and brighten up your Instagram feed simultaneously!

 1. The Grand Palace, Bangkok

-It also houses the Emerald Buddha which some consider to be the most important Buddha image in Thailand so it’s worth a look.
-The Palace is easily accessible by boat, train or taxi from pretty much anywhere in Bangkok and entry is 500 baht (around $16).
+It also houses the Emerald Buddha, which some consider being the most important Buddha image in Thailand so it’s worth a look.
+The Palace is easily accessible by boat, train, or taxi from pretty much anywhere in Bangkok and entry is 500 baht (around $16).

 2. The White Temple, Chiang Rai

-The White Temple (Wat Rong Khun) in Chiang Rai is definitely worth going that bit further north from Chiang Mai.
+The White Temple (Wat Rong Khun) in Chiang Rai is definitely worth going further north of Chiang Mai.
 The Temple is visually one of the most impressive in Thailand, with its pristine white color and intricate design.

 3. Sky Bar, Bangkok

 Having a cocktail in a rooftop bar while taking in panoramic views of the city is a MUST when visiting Bangkok.
-There are plenty to choose from, but the original and most well-known (due to a feature in ‘The Hangover 2’) is Sky Bar.
+There are plenty to choose from, but Sky Bar is the original and most well-known (due to a feature in ‘The Hangover 2’).

 A massive 63 floors high, the views here are incredible.
 Enjoy a fresh fruity cocktail in style and get some amazing shots for your social media!
 With the buzzing vibe of the place, you might even want to continue the night til the early hours!